Russ Columbo

 Ruggiero Eugenio di Rodolfo Colombo (January 14, 1908 – September 2, 1934), known as Russ Columbo, was an American baritone, songwriter, violinist, and actor.
 He is famous for romantic ballads such as his signature tune "You Call It Madness, But I Call It Love" and his own compositions "Prisoner of Love" and "Too Beautiful for Words".

 Early life

-Columbo was born in Camden, New Jersey, the 12th child of Italian immigrant parents Nicola and Giulia (Julia) Colombo.
+Columbo was born in Camden, New Jersey, the twelfth child of Italian immigrant parents Nicola and Giulia "Julia" Colombo.
 He attended Everett Grammar School and started playing the violin at a very young age, debuting professionally at the age of 13.
 His family moved to Los Angeles when he was 16, and he attended Belmont High School there.
-He left high school at age 17 to study violin under Calmon Luvovski and travel with various bands around the country.
+He left high school at age 17 to study violin under Calmon Luboviski and travel with various bands around the country.
 He sang and played violin in numerous nightclubs.

 Career

 Films

 By 1928, at the age of 20, Columbo began to participate in motion pictures, including a Vitaphone short in which Columbo appeared as a member of Gus Arnheim and His Orchestra.
 Eventually, he obtained some feature work in front of the camera, but he slowed down his activities in cinema to pursue other interests.
 At the time of his death, Columbo had just completed work on the film Wake Up and Dream; he was on his way to stardom when his life was cut short.
 Among Columbo's other films are: Woman to Woman (with Betty Compton), Wolf Song (with Lupe Vélez), The Texan (with Gary Cooper), and Broadway Thru a Keyhole.